 In this roundup, I go over all of my picks for the best dumbbells and the best loadable dumbbells so you can make your next favorite home gym purchase with confidence.

 Truth be told, there are so many identical dumbbells out there.
 Many of the products you see online from various retailers are produced in the same factories and simply rebranded over and over again.
 Because we’ve tested so many dumbbells, we know this for a fact.
 And we’ve sifted through all of the repeats to find the best dumbbells based on unique factors, manufacturing practices, warranties, shipping, and customer service.

-- Best Overall Dumbbells for Home Gyms: Rogue Rubber Hex Dumbbells
+- Best Dumbbells Overall: Rogue Rubber Hex Dumbbells

 - Best Adjustable Dumbbells: Powerblock Elite Series Dumbbells